 More information: Gibraltar-sightseeing.com

-Ronda is a inland town, just an hour from Marbella.
+Ronda is an inland town, just an hour from Marbella.
 It has a wealth of historic sights to see from bull rings to palaces.
-It’s setting is spectacular sitting on a gorge and the old town is charming.
+Its setting is spectacular sitting on a gorge and the old town is charming.

 Why Hire a Tour Guide Rather than Going Solo?